Metro-Goldwyn-Mayer: 1960s

-Kirk Kerkorian investment
+1970s

 In 1969, Kirk Kerkorian purchased 40% of MGM stock.
 What appealed to Kerkorian was MGM's asset value, which included subsidiary businesses, real estate, and the value of 45 years' worth of glamour associated with the name, which he attached to a Las Vegas hotel and casino.
 As for film-making, that part of the company was bleeding money and was quickly and severely downsized under the supervision of James T. Aubrey Jr. With changes in its business model including fewer pictures per year, more location shooting and more distribution of independent productions, MGM's operations were reduced.
 Aubrey sold off MGM's accumulation of props, furnishings and historical memorabilia, including a pair of Dorothy's ruby slippers from The Wizard of Oz.
 Lot 3, 40 acre of back-lot property, was sold off for real-estate development.
 In 1971, it was announced that MGM was in talks with 20th Century-Fox about a possible merger, a plan which never came into fruition.
 Under Aubrey, MGM also sold off MGM Records and its overseas theater holdings.

 Through the 1970s, studio output slowed considerably as Aubrey preferred four or five medium-budget pictures each year along with a smattering of low-budget fare.
 In October 1973 and in decline in output, MGM closed its distribution offices then outsourced distribution for its films for a ten-year period to United Artists (UA).
 UA also purchased MGM's music publishing arm, Robbins, Feist & Miller plus half of Canadian record label Quality Records.

 Kerkorian had largely distanced himself from the operations of the studio, focusing on the MGM Grand Hotel, investing $120 million into that project.
 Another portion of the backlot was sold in 1974.
 The last shooting done on the backlot was the introductory material for That's Entertainment!
 (1974), a retrospective documentary that became a surprise hit for the studio.

 That's Entertainment! was authorized by Dan Melnick, who was appointed head of production in 1972.
 Under Melnick's regime, MGM produced a number of successful films in the 1970s, including Westworld (1973), Soylent Green (1973), The Sunshine Boys (1975), The Wind and the Lion (1975), Network (1976) and Coma (1978).
 Despite these successes, MGM never reclaimed its former status.

 The MGM Recording Studios were sold in 1975.
 In 1979, Kerkorian issued a press statement that MGM was now primarily a hotel company.
 In 1980, MGM hit a symbolic low point when David Begelman, earlier fired by Columbia following the discovery of his acts of forgery and embezzlement, was installed as MGM's president and CEO.

+1980s

 In 1980, Metro-Goldwyn-Mayer, Inc. split its production and casino units into separate companies: Metro-Goldwyn-Mayer Film Co. and MGM Grand Hotels, Inc. The rise of ancillary markets was enough to allow MGM to increase production to 10–15 films a year compared to three to six in the previous decade, but first it needed to revive its distribution unit.